civican/legisinfo/42-1/bills/C-30/bill_text.md

 ### Section 9

-      **(1)** The administration and control of any invention vested in Her Majesty by this Act and any patent **or certificate of supplementary protection** issued with respect to the invention are vested in the appropriate minister, and the appropriate minister may transfer **that** administration and control to any other minister or to any corporate agency of Her Majesty.
+      **(1)** The administration and control of any invention vested in Her Majesty by this Act and any patent or certificate of supplementary protection issued with respect to the invention are vested in the appropriate minister, and the appropriate minister may transfer that administration and control to any other minister or to any corporate agency of Her Majesty.

   **(2)** Subsection 9(3) of the Act is replaced by the following:

-    **(3)** **Despite** anything in its charter or Act of incorporation, an agency to which the administration and control of any invention, patent or **certificate of supplementary protection** is transferred under this section has the capacity and power to receive, hold, administer, control, develop and exploit the invention, patent or **certificate** and generally to carry out the provisions of this Act with respect **to the invention, patent or certificate**.
+    **(3)** Despite anything in its charter or Act of incorporation, an agency to which the administration and control of any invention, patent or certificate of supplementary protection is transferred under this section has the capacity and power to receive, hold, administer, control, develop and exploit the invention, patent or certificate and generally to carry out the provisions of this Act with respect to the invention, patent or certificate.

   **(3)** Subsection 9(4) of the English version of the Act is replaced by the following:

-    **(4)** **If** the administration and control of any invention or patent has been transferred **under** this section to a corporate agency of Her Majesty, any money received by the corporate agency in the course of the administration and control of the invention, patent or **certificate of supplementary protection** may be retained by that corporate agency, and shall be used for the purposes of this Act and the objects and purposes for which the agency was established.
+    **(4)** If the administration and control of any invention or patent has been transferred under this section to a corporate agency of Her Majesty, any money received by the corporate agency in the course of the administration and control of the invention, patent or certificate of supplementary protection may be retained by that corporate agency, and shall be used for the purposes of this Act and the objects and purposes for which the agency was established.

 ### `Olympic and Paralympic Marks Act`